Surya54p/surya54p/README.md

 Welcome to my GitHub profile — a collection of my learning, experiments, projects, and coding journey 🚀

 ### 👨‍💻 About Me
-I'm a Frontend, backend, and Ux/Ux who enjoys building Apps, exploring system design, and experimenting with modern web stacks.
-Currently sharpening my skills in Go, Next.js, and database-driven applications.
+I'm a Frontend, Backend, and Ui/Ux who enjoys building Apps, exploring system design, and experiments.
+Currently sharpening my skills in Fast API, database-driven applications, architecture and understanding complex business rules.

 ---